 Staying at an off-property hotel or resort will allow you to enjoy plenty of activities without the extra cost.
 Westgate Lakes Resort & Spa and Westgate Vacation Villas Resort feature their own water parks, swimming pools, spas, fireside lounges and some great and affordable dining options.
 With the right hotel, you can have a blast without even leaving the resort for the day.

 3 | Schedule Leisure Time | There are plenty of ways to have fun in Orlando without spending money.
 Spend one morning sleeping in, then lounge by the pool or head down to the beach for a relaxing day under the sun.
 Just one day away from adventuring around Disney can save you hundreds of dollars.
 Your feet will thank you after hours of standing in long lines and exploring the theme parks.

 4 | Visit One Park Each Day | Disney’s Park Hopper pass gives you access to Disney’s four theme parks in one day for $174 per person.
 While this seems like a good deal, it can actually hinder your overall experience.

 Rather than being able to soak in the fun and enjoy your surroundings, you’ll feel like there’s never enough time between attractions, long lines and moving on to the next park on your itinerary.
+Park hopper tickets can be an added expense, so consider opting for one park per day.
 A single-park ticket is less than the park hopper option with an average of $109 for guests ages 10 and up.

 A tip on how to get cheap Disney World tickets is also to buy tickets for more days.
 The longer number of days you visit the parks, the cheaper each day’s tickets get.
 You could also consider getting an annual pass for at least one family member, which could end up being cheaper for park tickets and discounts on food and merchandise.